LKeene/Old_Collections_Figures/tidy_formats/README.md

-# Directory wit tidy formats of RT-qPCR data generated fromt eh qPCR cleaning script
+# Directory wit tidy formats of RT-qPCR data generated from the qPCR cleaning script